Cthuulhaa/tiebenn/README.md

 ## :books: Documentation

 :pizza: :beer: Hungry for more detailed information?
-In-depth details about Tiebenn's functioning should have a future documentation (in the future).
+In-depth details about Tiebenn's functioning should have a future documentation (:construction: in the future :construction:).

 ## :book: References

-A software report is currently in preparation.
+A paper/software report on TieBeNN is currently in preparation.

 ## :brain: Authors and acknowledgment